 The Hearing Coordinator will provide the parties with written notice of the Adjudicator's identity.

-After the Hearing Notice has been sent, parties will have five (5) business days to object to the selection of the Adjudicator for an actual conflict of interest or bias.
+If either party believes the assigned Adjudicator has an actual conflict of interest or bias, they should immediately notify the TCC Title IX Administrator.
 The TCC Title IX Administrator will consider and resolve any objections to the selection of an Adjudicator.